 Explore Highlights of Angkor Temple and Watch Sunset at Temple

-Angkor Thom South Gate - After breakfast at the hotel, guests will be transferred to visit the most famous temples, starting the tour at the south gate of Angkor Thom.
-This gate is popular with visitors as it has been fully restored, with many of the heads still in place.
+Angkor Thom South Gate - After breakfast at the hotel, guests will be transferred to visit the most famous temples, starting at the south gate of Angkor Thom.
+This gate is popular with visitors as it has been fully restored, with many of the heads remaining in place.
 It is located on the main road into Angkor Thom from Angkor Wat.

 Bayon Temple - Built in the late 12th century, nearly 100 years after Angkor Wat, the Bayon Temple’s basic structure and earliest parts are not well known.
-Situated at the center of a royal city, it likely began as a temple-mountain symbolizing a microcosm of Mount Meru.
+Located at the center of a royal city, it is believed to have originally been a temple-mountain symbolizing Mount Meru.
 The middle part of the temple was extended during the second phase of building.
 The Bayon of today belongs to the third and last phase of the art style.
-The Smiling Face at Bayon, along with the architectural scale and composition, exudes grandeur in every aspect.
-Its elements juxtapose to create balance and harmony, with more than 200 large faces carved on the 54 towers, giving the temple its majestic character.
-The faces, with slightly curving lips and eyes in shadow by the lowered lids, utter not a word yet invite much speculation, as noted by P Jennerat de Beerski in the 1920s.
-It is generally accepted that the four faces on each tower are images of the bodhisattva Avalokitesvara, signifying the omnipresence of the king.
-The characteristics of these faces—a broad forehead, downcast eyes, wide nostrils, and thick lips that curl upwards slightly at the ends—combine to reflect the famous Smile of Angkor.
+The temple is renowned for its grand architectural scale and composition, with over 200 large faces carved on 54 towers, giving it a majestic character.
+The faces, with slightly curving lips and eyes placed in shadow by lowered lids, are thought to represent the bodhisattva Avalokitesvara and signify the omnipresence of the king.

 Baphuon Temple - Baphuon stands on a rectangular sandstone base with five levels of approximately the same size, rather than the more common form of successively smaller levels.
 The first, second, and third levels are surrounded by sandstone galleries.
 Baphuon is the first structure in which stone galleries with a central tower appear.
 Two libraries in the shape of a cross with four porches stand in the courtyard, originally connected by an elevated walkway supported by columns.

-Phimeanakas - Phimeanakas Temple is situated near the center of the area enclosed by the walls of the Royal Palace.
-It must originally have been crowned with a golden pinnacle, as Zhou Daguan described it as the Tower of Gold.
+Phimeanakas - Situated near the center of the area enclosed by the walls of the Royal Palace, Phimeanakas temple was originally crowned with a golden pinnacle, described by Zhou Daguan as the Tower of Gold.
 The temple is built of roughly hewn sandstone blocks and has little decoration.

-Terrace of the Elephants - The elephants are ridden by servants and princes, treading as quietly as if on an excursive promenade.
-The steps of even length have no respect for any obstacle.
-The forest in which they travel is impenetrable to all but tiny creatures, able to squeeze their smallness between the fissures of the undergrowth, and to the biggest animals, which crush chasms for their passage in the virgin vegetation.
+Terrace of the Elephants - The elephants, ridden by servants and princes, tread quietly as if on an excursive promenade.
+The steps of even length respect no obstacle.
+The forest they travel through is impenetrable to all but tiny creatures able to squeeze through the undergrowth and the largest animals, which create paths through the virgin vegetation.

 Terrace of the Leper King - The Terrace of the Leper King continues the theme of grandeur that characterizes the buildings during Jayavarman VII’s reign.
 It is faced with dramatic bas-reliefs, both on the interior and exterior.
-During clearing, the EFEO found a second wall with bas-reliefs similar in composition to those of the outer wall.
-Some archaeologists believe this second wall is evidence of a late rite, two meters wide of laterite faced with sandstone.
-It collapsed, and a second wall of the same materials, two meters wide, was built right in front of it without any of the rubble being cleared.
+During clearing, the EFEO found a second wall with bas-relief similar in composition to those of the outer wall.
+Some archaeologists believe this second wall is evidence of late rites, two meters wide of laterite faced with sandstone.
+It collapsed, and a second wall of the same materials was built right in front of it without clearing the rubble.
 Recently, the EFEO created a false corridor allowing visitors to inspect the relief on the first wall.

 Ta Prohm Temple - Ta Prohm is the undisputed capital of the kingdom of the Trees.
 It has been left untouched by archaeologists except for the clearing of a path for visitors and structural strengthening to prevent further deterioration.
-Because of its natural state, it is possible to experience at this temple the wonder of the early explorers when they came upon these monuments in the mid-19th century.
-Shrouded in dense jungle, the temple of Ta Prohm is ethereal in aspect and conjures a romantic aura.
+Its natural state allows visitors to experience the wonder of early explorers when they first discovered these monuments in the mid-19th century.
+Shrouded in dense jungle, Ta Prohm is ethereal in aspect and conjures a romantic aura.
 Fig, banyan, and kapok trees spread their gigantic roots over stones, probing walls and terraces apart, as their branches and leaves intertwine to form a roof over the structures.
-Trunks of trees twist among stone pillars.
-The strange, haunted charm of the place entwines itself about visitors as they go, as inescapably as the roots have wound themselves about the walls and towers.
+Trunks of trees twist among stone pillars, and the strange, haunted charm of the place entwines itself around visitors as they go, as inescapably as the roots have wound themselves around the walls and towers.

 Angkor Wat - Angkor Wat, the largest monument of the Angkor group and the best preserved, is an architectural masterpiece.
 Its perfection in composition, balance, proportions, reliefs, and sculpture make it one of the finest monuments in the world.
-It is generally accepted that Angkor Wat was a funerary temple for King Suryavarman II and oriented to the west to conform to the symbolism between the setting sun and death.
+It is generally accepted that Angkor Wat was a funerary temple for King Suryavarman II and oriented to the west to symbolize the setting sun and death.
 The bas-reliefs, designed for viewing from left to right in the order of Hindu funereal ritual, support this function.

 Phnom Bakheng - Phnom Bakheng is a temple mountain in honor of the Hindu god Shiva and one of the oldest temples in the Angkor Archaeological Park.
 Thanks to its location on a 60-meter high hill, Phnom Bakheng became a very popular tourist spot for its magnificent sunset views over Angkor Wat.